 Deeply committed to this work, the duo meet with teaching staff weekly and have created a trust in the school’s name to raise funds.
 Debating competitions and an academic excellence ceremony are among the initiatives they have created to improve the education of the students.

 Karen, one of the students whom Gloria mentors, has been studying at the school and in less than a year won an award as one of the school’s top-ten achievers.
 She has ambitions to become a mechanical engineer.
 Gloria acts as Karen’s mentor, and assists her with application forms for university and funding to help make this ambition a reality.

-Karen has also enrolled with the Khula Weekend School another initiative supported by De Beers.
+Karen has also enrolled with the Khula Weekend School, another initiative supported by De Beers.
 Khula aims to increase the number of students who qualify for university admission by improving their results in mathematics and physical sciences.
-The programme currently supports 832 students, of which 65% are girls.
+The program currently supports 832 students, of which 65% are girls.

-Karen takes additional tuition on Saturdays with Khula.
+Karen takes additional classes on Saturdays with Khula.
 After university, she would like to work in a mine and has dreams of travelling to other countries and learning more languages.

 De Beers also helps build schools in Limpopo.
-Through the Rural School Development Programme, De Beers has constructed 11 schools in the province already, improving the education of thousands of local children.
+Through the Rural School Development Program, De Beers has constructed 11 schools in the province already, improving the education of thousands of local children.

 Vincent Minanzi, Director of St Martin de Porres Primary School, says: “Not long ago, we only had four classrooms; we were teaching under a tree in the courtyard.
 It is very important to educate the new generation.
 They will have better opportunities to move from a poor background to where they are able to achieve something for themselves and change their life through education.”

 The De Beers Financial Assistance Program also offers scholarships to academically deserving students.
 In 2017, De Beers also supported Ratanang Special School in Limpopo, one of only a few schools in the province that caters for students with learning difficulties.